BareBones-RPG/BareBones-RPG.github.io/README.md

 ### Customization Through Attribute Allocation

-Players begin with 10 or 12 points to allocate among their attributes, with each attribute having a minimum value of 1.
+Players begin with 10 points to allocate among their attributes, with each attribute having a minimum value of 1.
 This system provides the freedom to create a character quickly or collaborate with the game master (GM) for a more tailored character.

 **BareBones Attributes:**